Project-MONAI/MONAI/docs/source/highlights.md

 For the PyTorch 1.6 release, developers at NVIDIA and Facebook moved mixed precision functionality into PyTorch core as the AMP package, `torch.cuda.amp`.

 MONAI workflows can easily set `amp=True/False` in `SupervisedTrainer` or `SupervisedEvaluator` during training or evaluation to enable/disable AMP.
-And we tried to compare the training speed if AMP ON/OFF on NVIDIA V100 GPU with CUDA 11 and PyTorch 1.6, got some benchmark for reference:
+And we tried to compare the training speed if AMP ON/OFF on NVIDIA V100 GPU with CUDA 11 and PyTorch 1.6, obtained some benchmark results:
 ![amp v100 results](../images/amp_training_v100.png)
-We also executed the same test program on NVIDIA A100 GPU with the same software environment, got much faster benchmark for reference:
+We also executed the same test program on NVIDIA A100 GPU with the same software environment, obtained faster results:
 ![amp a100 results](../images/amp_training_a100.png)
 More details is available at [AMP training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/automatic_mixed_precision.ipynb).
 We also tried to combine AMP with `CacheDataset` and `Novograd` optimizer to achieve the fast training in MONAI, able to obtain approximately 12x speedup compared with a Pytorch native implementation when the training converges at a validation mean dice of 0.93.
 Benchmark for reference: